OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 ([Ingénieur de Recherche](http://fr.wikipedia.org/wiki/Inge%C3%A9nieur_de_recherche))
 position opening at Université Paris-Sud.
 A formal announcement will be posted here in the coming days, in particular with a specific timeline.
-For now we hope to run interviews at the end of June, for a recruitment in early Fall 2015 and for up to four years.
+For now we hope to run interviews in early July, for a recruitment in early Fall 2015 and for up to four years (presumably in the form of one year renewable three times).

 A second full-time developer will be hired later on, presumably in Fall 2016.